Roseola in Children

 • Dressing your child in lightweight clothing during the fever

 Talk with your child’s healthcare providers about the risks, benefits, and possible side effects of all medicines.
 Don't give ibuprofen to a child younger than 6 months old, unless your healthcare provider tells you to.
-Don't give aspirin to children.
-Aspirin can cause a serious health condition called Reye syndrome.
+Don't give aspirin to a child or teen.
+It could cause a rare but serious condition called Reye syndrome.

 When should I call my child’s healthcare provider?